Hi, I’m Bruce.

 A complete overhaul of the Town of Wasaga Beach Brand and Communications.

 In late 2022 I approached the Town of Wasaga Beach with a vision for integrating the town’s disjointed family of logos.
-Unprompted, I proposed a revitalized identity that echoed the town's roots while infusing a modern vibrancy—a perfect blend of heritage and tourism allure.This project went far beyond a mere logo replacement; it's a meticulous blend of refinement, modernization, and seamless integration of pre-existing elements, colours, and brand equity.
+Unprompted, I proposed a revitalized identity that echoed the town's roots while infusing a modern vibrancy.
+A perfect blend of heritage and tourism allure.This project went far beyond a mere logo replacement; it's a meticulous blend of refinement, modernization, and seamless integration of pre-existing elements, colours, and brand equity.
 It included strategic development, design, writing, advertising, wayfinding, event promotion and merchandising.

 Events